-6 Best Longboarding Helmets That Can Save Your Life [2022 Reviews]
+5 Best Longboarding Helmets That Can Save Your Life in 2023

-Owning a great longboarding helmet is critical to safer longboarding.
+Owning one of the best longboarding helmets is critical to safer longboarding.
 We can’t stress enough how important it is to protect your skull when you ride.
-We hand-picked the best longboarding helmets – you cannot go wrong with any of these.
+In this article, we have hand-picked six of the best longboarding helmets, and you cannot go wrong with any of these options.

-That old bike helmet in the dirty corner of your garage may not be good enough when it comes to longboarding – so get out your wallet and drop some money on a high-quality longboarding helmet.
+That old bike helmet festering in the dirty corner of your garage may not be good enough when it comes to longboarding so you might want to get out your wallet and grab a brand new high-quality longboarding helmet.
+By the way, it’s always a good idea to go for a new helmet rather than a used one to ensure the highest degree of safety.
 For further reading on longboarding helmet basics, as well as what all the safety certifications mean, check out our article on how to pick the right longboarding helmet.

-It’s not necessary to spend a fortune to get a good helmet, though quality tends to come with price.
+It’s not necessary to spend a fortune to get one of the best longboarding helmets.
+Though high quality tends to come with a price.
 For half shells, the $40 to $60 price range has the perfect mix of quality and affordability.
-The half-shell style is obviously fine for a variety of boarding including skateboarding, however the full-face longboard helmets are typically associated with downhill/speed longboarding activities.
+The half-shell style is great for a variety of boarding including skateboarding.
+However, full-face longboard helmets are typically associated with downhill/speed longboarding activities.

 S-ONE S1 Lifer Visor Helmet Longboard Helmet